hashicorp/terraform-provider-awscc/docs/resources/datazone_data_source.md

 <a id="nestedatt--configuration--glue_run_configuration"></a>
 ### Nested Schema for `configuration.glue_run_configuration`

-Required:

-- `relational_filter_configurations` (Attributes List) The relational filter configurations included in the configuration details of the AWS Glue data source. (see [below for nested schema](#nestedatt--configuration--glue_run_configuration--relational_filter_configurations))

 Optional:

 - `auto_import_data_quality_result` (Boolean) Specifies whether to automatically import data quality metrics as part of the data source run.
 - `data_access_role` (String) The data access role included in the configuration details of the AWS Glue data source.
+- `relational_filter_configurations` (Attributes List) The relational filter configurations included in the configuration details of the AWS Glue data source. (see [below for nested schema](#nestedatt--configuration--glue_run_configuration--relational_filter_configurations))

 <a id="nestedatt--configuration--glue_run_configuration--relational_filter_configurations"></a>
 ### Nested Schema for `configuration.glue_run_configuration.relational_filter_configurations`

-Required:
+Optional:

 - `database_name` (String) The database name specified in the relational filter configuration for the data source.

-Optional:

 - `filter_expressions` (Attributes List) The filter expressions specified in the relational filter configuration for the data source. (see [below for nested schema](#nestedatt--configuration--glue_run_configuration--relational_filter_configurations--filter_expressions))
 - `schema_name` (String) The schema name specified in the relational filter configuration for the data source.

 <a id="nestedatt--configuration--glue_run_configuration--relational_filter_configurations--filter_expressions"></a>
 ### Nested Schema for `configuration.glue_run_configuration.relational_filter_configurations.filter_expressions`

-Required:
+Optional:

 - `expression` (String)
 - `type` (String) The search filter expression type.